 For Danny Valdez and his granddaughter Brittney, however, the technology was “such a blessed thing.”
 When schools went remote in March, the Valdezes had no internet access at home.
 The technology offered through Boys & Girls Club allowed Brittney to join her third-grade classmates online — most of the time.

 “Remote learning was good,” Valdez said, “but we saw a lot of pros and cons.
-Sometimes the internet was down, or the internet wasn’t connected for some reasons.
+Sometimes the internet was down, or the internet wasn’t connected for some reason.
 Teachers were having those issues as well.
 It wasn’t just students.”

 As a grandparent caregiver, Valdez, age 65, was also unfamiliar with how the technology worked — he jokes about holding out for years when it came to buying a cell phone.
 He now credits the Boys & Girls Club programs, which reopened with mask and social-distancing measures this summer, with helping Brittney learn to use the technology and find connection with her peers.